jackalnom/blarg/site/content/posts/teaching-real-lessons-fake-worlds.md

 ---

-When I transitioned from industry to teaching, the biggest gap I sought to close was the disconnect between the problems students face in class and the actual challenges I saw in the real world.
+I build little worlds full of adventurers, potions, and dragons.
+Students run potion shops where they manage magical supply chains for demanding fighters and wizards.
+They run media companies providing entertainment to dragons, frog-folk, and discerning gnomes.
+And, in the process, they often become curious about how the worlds themselves work and come alive.

-Too often, I saw new grads who only had exposure to toy problems that bear only a passing resemblance to the things that make technical work difficult.
+I worked in tech for a long time, most of it leading technical teams.
+And I kept noticing the same thing: new grads who struggled with problems that looked nothing like their coursework.
+They knew how to do the work, but only if it was carefully packaged up for them in a neat package.
 In the wild, solving a technical problem looks more like a cycle:

 1. **Formulate:** Translate an unbounded, ambiguous real-world situation into a technical problem.
 2. **Solve:** Execute the technical solution.